Do you often feel guilty or not being good enough?

 Furthermore, it is not good for our children.

-Remember that our children largely copy our behaviour, so it’s important to model the behavior we want our children to exhibit.
+Remember that our children largely copy our behaviour, so it’s important to model the behaviour we want our children to exhibit.

 If we did everything perfectly or ‘in the right way’ – how do you think this would impact your children?
 What would they take away from it?